 Welcome to CeDNe’s documentation!#

-This top-level module exports the core components (e.g., Worm, Neuron, NervousSystem) and utility functions (e.g., graph motifs, loaders, visualization) from its submodules.
+This top-level module exports the core components (e.g., Worm, Fly, Neuron, NervousSystem) and utility functions (e.g., graph motifs, loaders, visualization) from its submodules.

 Modules: - core: Core neuroscience data structures (neurons, networks, trials) - utils: High-level tools for graph analysis, data loading, and visualization